exasol/release-droid/doc/system_requirements.md

 ### Run Tests Only Once
 `req~run-tests-only-once~1`

 RR runs all project's tests only once.
-It means RR avoid re0running the tests if the release was not finished and no changes were made on the project.
+This means RR will not run the tests again in case the release was not finished and no changes were made on the project, and a new release command is triggered.

 Covers: